 The Centre for Biblical Studies is central to the academic life of all biblical studies graduate students at Manchester.
 The CBS provides opportunities for professional growth through international trips, scholarships, weekly lectures, and academic support.

 In the 2017 QS world university subject rankings, The University of Manchester ranked seventh in the world, second in the UK, and third in Europe for research citations in Theology, Divinity, and Religious Studies.
 The majority of the works leading to this high ranking were published by those affiliated with the Centre.

 Affiliates of the Centre for Biblical Studies have interests ranging from Ugaritic Literature through to early Rabbinic Judaism.
-Key to activity of the Centre is study of the literature and cultural contexts of the Hebrew Bible / Old Testament and New Testament.
+Key to the activity of the Centre is the study of the literature and cultural contexts of the Hebrew Bible/Old Testament and New Testament.
 In addition, the Centre hosts several specialists in early Christian gnosticism and early Judaism, especially the Dead Sea Scrolls.
-For current research interest of those affiliated with the Centre for Biblical Studies, please click on this link.

 The Centre provides facilities for postdoctoral fellows and visiting scholars who may wish to spend study leave working in the strongly research-oriented Department of Religions and Theology at Manchester.
-Recent visitors have included scholars holding awards from the British Academy, the British Foreign and Commonwealth Office, the Economic and Social Research Council, and the John Rylands Research Institute.
+Recent visitors have included scholars holding awards from the British Academy, the British Foreign and Commonwealth Office, the Economic and Social Research Council, and the John Rylands Research Institute and Library.

 We offer a range of postgraduate research opportunities through our PhD and MPhil programmes.

 Lectures and seminars

 Learn about our regular research seminars and published outputs associated with these events.